prochazkafilip/vui2/Chatbots/my_rasa/data/nlu.md

 - why shouldn't i touch my face?
 - what happens if i get corona

+## intent:faq_vaccine
+- am i immune once i've been vaccinated?
+- are inoculations available?
+- are they researching vaccines?
+- are they working on vaccines?
+- can covid be cured?
+- can i be vaccinated?
+- can inoculation protect you from coronavirus?
+- can researching make a vaccine?
+- can vaccines protect you from corona?
+- can you be inoculated against the virus?
+- can you be inoculated?
+- can you be vaccinated to protect you from covid-19?
+- can you be vaccinated?
+- can you get vaccinated?
+- how can i be vaccinated?
+- how does vaccine research work
+- how long will it take to develop a vaccine?
+- how long will it take to develop inoculation?
+- how long will it take to research a vaccine?
+- is a vaccine being developed?
+- is there a cure?
+- is there a vaccine against coronavirus?
+- is there si cure for covid-19?
+- what does herd immunity mean?
+- what is herd immunity?
+- what is inoculation?
+- when can we expected a vaccine?
+- when will inoculations be available?

 ## intent:faq_whatisit
 - how are viruses formed?
 - how are viruses structured?